 - Tarragon - Grilled chicken, chicken salad

-- Thyme - Potatoes, grilled chicken, pasta, food photography prop
+- Thyme - Potatoes, Peach Sangria Mocktails, grilled chicken, pasta, food photography prop

 - Tomatoes - OK, so definitely NOT an herb.
 These are in my final, corner pot because I overbought on tomato plants and couldn’t find any camomile which is what I really wanted to plant.